-Yes there are plans that will help you with your goals in the Military.com Fitness eBook Store.
-I do however mix weights with calisthenics too so you will have to deal with pullups, dips, pushups, and lots of abs if that sounds good.
-The higher reps will help define you and the cardio options will take off the fat.
+Yes, there are plans that will help you with your goals.
+I, however, do mix weights with calisthenics, too, so you will have to deal with pull-ups, dips, push-ups and lots of abs if that sounds good.
+The higher reps will help define you, and the cardio options will take off the fat.

-The workouts are arranged so you burn your blood sugar first (glycogen) in the first 25-30 minutes of lifting/calisthenics, then spend the next 20-30 minutes doing some form of cardio.
+The workouts are arranged so you burn your blood sugar first (glycogen) during the first 25-30 minutes of lifting/calisthenics, then spend the next 20-30 minutes doing some form of cardio.
 See the "Cardio vs. Resistance" article for more on the arrangement of your workout.

-Many who are overweight prefer to do a non-impact aerobic activity like swimming, rowing, biking, elliptical gliding.
+Many who are overweight prefer to do a non-impact aerobic activity, like swimming, rowing, biking and elliptical gliding.

-Note: If you are choosing a machine to get non-impact cardio done, I would recommend increasing the levels of resistance to at least 50% of the max (say level 10 out of 20) in order to get a good workout on those machines.
-For added challenge make every minute a bit tougher than the one before by increasing speed, resistance, incline, etc...
+Note: If you are choosing a machine to get non-impact cardio done, I would recommend increasing the levels of resistance to at least 50% of the max (say, level 10 out of 20) in order to get a good workout.
+For an added challenge, make every minute a bit tougher than the one before by increasing speed, resistance, incline, etc.